Skip to main content

 We’ve updated our Terms & Conditions and Privacy Policy.
 By using this site, you agree to these terms.

-Have you been struggling to get some quality sleep?
+Having trouble getting some quality sleep?
 Alcohol may be the culprit.

-If you’ve experienced that drowsy feeling after enjoying a glass of wine or a pint of beer, you may have also considered drinking a glass of your favorite chardonnay or IPA to help you fall asleep at night.
+If you’ve had that drowsy feeling after enjoying a glass of wine or a pint of beer, you may have also considered drinking a glass of your favorite chardonnay or IPA to help you fall asleep at night.
 And you aren’t alone in that.

 “Enjoying a drink with dinner isn’t a bad thing,” says Benjamin Kum, DO, addiction medicine specialist and family doctor at Geisinger.
 “But if you have too many or drink too late, it can have a negative impact on your sleep.”